princekumar01/GenAI_Powered_mail_Generator/README.md

 **Imagine a scenario:**

 - Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
 - TCS is Software Development company can provide a dedicated software development engineer to Nike.
-So, the business development executive (Mohan) from Atliq is going to reach out to Nike via a cold email.
+So, the business development executive from TCS is going to reach out to Nike via a cold email.